washingtonpost/ans-schema/docs/proposals/2018-10-24-Paragraph_Color_Metadata.md

 - `start` of type `number` which contains a color start position in a text
 - `length` of type `number` which will be a non-zero value of the colored text
 - `class_name` of type `string` which will be a CSS class name applied to the HTML `<span>` element.
 Its name comes from the Ellipsis settings.
-- `color_code` of type `string` having `#RRGGBB` color code.
-This is for backward compatibility, if Ellipsis has no color settings, it will still be able to render colored text.
-It also might be used by Page Builder to generate styles on the fly or even inject a text with inline styles, if needed.

 ### trait_colors